Cooling Your Home Using A Whole-House Fan & No Air Conditioner

 How To Use A Whole House Attic Fan

-In the spring just when the weather begins to heat up or early fall when the days can still be overly warm, the mornings & evenings are often refreshingly cool.
+In the spring just when the weather begins to heat up or early fall when the days can still be overly warm, the mornings & evenings are often refreshingly temperate.

-On those days we take advantage.
-We simply open a few windows during those cooler morning times and turn on our whole-house attic fan.
+On warmer autumn days we take advantage by opening a few windows during cooler morning times and turn on our whole-house attic fan.

 The fan draws the cooler outside air through the house and then up through the fan and into attic.
 It can drop the temps in the house to a more comfortable cooler temperature pretty quickly!